shiragildi1/E2EE/README.md

 -Requirements- Python 3.12

--Libraries and Dependencies- json: We used json for handling structured data, encoding, and decoding, as it allows us to securely exchange and store information in a standardized format.
+-Libraries and Dependencies- json: I used json for handling structured data, encoding, and decoding, as it allows us to securely exchange and store information in a standardized format.

-cryptography.hazmat.primitives.asymmetric: We used cryptography.hazmat.primitives.asymmetric for asymmetric cryptography operations like public/private key encryption and decryption, ensuring secure key exchanges and maintaining message integrity.
+cryptography.hazmat.primitives.asymmetric: I used cryptography.hazmat.primitives.asymmetric for asymmetric cryptography operations like public/private key encryption and decryption, ensuring secure key exchanges and maintaining message integrity.

-cryptography.hazmat.primitives: We used cryptography.hazmat.primitives for general cryptographic operations, including hashing and key derivation functions, to ensure data security, integrity, and secure key management.
+cryptography.hazmat.primitives: I used cryptography.hazmat.primitives for general cryptographic operations, including hashing and key derivation functions, to ensure data security, integrity, and secure key management.

-cryptography.hazmat.primitives.ciphers: We used cryptography.hazmat.primitives.ciphers for symmetric encryption, which enables secure data encryption and decryption with algorithms like AES to protect sensitive information
+cryptography.hazmat.primitives.ciphers: I used cryptography.hazmat.primitives.ciphers for symmetric encryption, which enables secure data encryption and decryption with algorithms like AES to protect sensitive information

-cryptography.hazmat.primitives.padding: We used cryptography.hazmat.primitives.padding to handle padding schemes, ensuring data is aligned correctly for encryption and decryption, which is essential for maintaining data security and avoiding errors.
+cryptography.hazmat.primitives.padding: I used cryptography.hazmat.primitives.padding to handle padding schemes, ensuring data is aligned correctly for encryption and decryption, which is essential for maintaining data security and avoiding errors.

 from cryptography.hazmat.primitives import hashing: This import allows us to use cryptographic hash functions, which are essential for creating fixed-size secure representations of data.
-We used this for hashing for digital signatures
+I used this for hashing for digital signatures

 import cryptography.exceptions: This import provides access to various exceptions raised by the cryptography library.
 It is important for handling errors during cryptographic operations, ensuring the robustness and reliability of the cryptographic processes.